18F/uswds-jekyll/pages/training/free-online-training.md

 To start a course on jmp.com:
 Follow the link to the course from this page, from the JMP course page click "Enroll Now", follow the instructions to create a profile for a new user.

-### Realpython
-Dan Bader, the owner and editor-in-chief at Real Python, is offering a number of free python training courses during the COVID-19 shut-in period.
-To access these courses for free go to https://realpython.com/free-courses-march-2020 and use the gift code link posted on that page.

 # Python Programming